-Performance-based Common Assignments (No Tk20 submission required) Assessment 2: Site Visit to a Community Agency or School Resource that Facilitates Transition Skills (15 points)
+Performance-based Common Assignments (No Tk20 submission required)

+Assessment 2: Site Visit to a Community Agency or School Resource that Facilitates Transition Skills (15 points)

 Visit a transition resource either in the community or within the school system and describe the services available to youth with disabilities.
-Acceptable options for this assignment include a school career center, interview with a school or county transition coordinator, One-Stop Center, vocational evaluation site, Virginia Department of Rehabilitation Services office, local Community Services Board, Job Placement/Training program, and other suggestions from your professor.
-You will need to make an appointment.
+Acceptable options for this assignment include a school career center, interview with a school or county transition coordinator, One-Stop Center, vocational evaluation site, Virginia Department of Aging and Rehabilitation Services office, local Community Services Board, Job Placement/Training program, and other suggestions from your professor.
+A list of other alternative options will be listed on blackboard.
+You will need to make an appointment ahead of time and need to select your site visit as soon as possible.
+Many of these service providers are very busy, please do not wait for them to get back to you- if you are not hearing back from them, please move on to an alternative site.
+Late work due to lack of responses from site providers will not be accepted.